Meet the CooksClub Kitchen Coaches

 Planning, Provisioning, Preparation, Preservation

-As with a gym class, every session hones core food management and preparation skills.
-The underlying goal is improving food accessibility while minimising waste.
 Each week offers a different theme.
 It might be knife skills, food preservation, hygiene, health & safety, pantry management, provisioning, stocks, sauces, rubs, marinades, or cooking techniques like pan fry, stir fry, pilaf, poach, fricassee, braise, and bake.

-The other aspect of inventory management is versatility.
-If you hid the menus and had ten different chefs walk into your restaurant kitchen, they should be able to check the pantry and fridges and then each one produce a full menu of say twenty dishes entirely different to each other.
+A key benefit to effective food management is versatility.
+I owned three restaurants in Sydney for ten years.
+With smart provisioning, you could have ten different chefs walk into your restaurant kitchen, and they would be able to check the pantry and fridges and then each produce a full menu of say twenty dishes entirely different to each other.
+That is 200 different dishes from a well planned combination of ingredients.

 ROB KEOGH